rmkrupp/cards/planning/rules.md

        attached to another character card.

 3. You can attack with up to one card
-4. You can activate any spells, triggers, or abilities in play - you cannot detach or reattach equipment in this phase.
+4. You can activate any effects, triggers, or abilities in play - you cannot detach or reattach equipment in this phase.
 5. If there is a game limit on the number of cards in your hand, you must discard cards until the limit is met